plgd-dev/doc/content/en/docs/architecture/component-overview.md

 It's worth noting that during the reconnect process, the device's CPU may be heavily utilized.
 {{< /note >}}

+##### Retry mechanism

+The system's retry mechanism works by trying to establish a connection at set time intervals.
+These intervals are 2, 4, 8, 16, 32, and 64 seconds.
+If all the attempts fail, the device restarts the process from the beginning.
+When a connection is successfully established, the retry mechanism is reset and the connection is maintained using the [keep-alive mechanism](../../features/keepalive).

 ##### Establishing a TLS Connection

 The first step in the reconnect process is to establish a secure connection using Transport Layer Security (TLS).
 This ensures that all data transmitted between the device and the server is encrypted and protected from unauthorized access.